Are Single-Family Homes Under Rent Control in Los Angeles?

 Other AB 1482 Exemptions

-• New construction: Properties built within the last 15 years (rolling basis)
+• New construction: Properties built within the last 15 years on a rolling basis (as of 2026, roughly homes built in 2011 or later)

-• Owner-occupied duplexes: If you live in one unit and rent the other
+• Owner-occupied duplexes: If you lived in one unit at the start of the tenancy and continue to live there

 • Affordable housing: Units deed-restricted for low or moderate income residents